PraxisJS

 is(state)booleanTrue if the current state matches

-can(event)booleanTrue if the event is valid from the current state
+can(event)booleanTrue if the event is valid from the current state and any guard passes

 send(event)booleanTrigger a transition — returns true if it happened